Daily Dose Of ‘General Hospital’: Laura Blasts Kevin, Kristina Gets Deeper Into DOD

 In another hospital room at GH, Kevin was doing his best to explain to Laura how his evil twin brother was found to be alive and how he kept that a secret.
 Laura became more upset as his story unfolded.
 She blasted him for keeping it from her.
 He had known for a year and tried to his best to rehabilitate Ryan, but he only ended up escaping and killing three people.
 Laura reminded Kevin that he almost killed Lulu as well.

-Also back from Niagara Falls is Cameron who is apologetic to his mom and to Franco.
+Also back from Niagara Falls is Cameron, who is apologetic to his mom and to Franco.
 Liz is still angry with her new husband, but Cam realizes that he was only trying to keep them safe.
 Will Liz forgive Franco as well?

 Thursday will bring a confrontation between the real Kevin and Ava Jerome.
-Also, Willow and Chase will spend some time together and Anna wants answers about her and Alex’s memories.
-She may get them as Andre Maddox returns to General Hospital.
+Also, Willow and Chase will spend some time together, and Anna wants answers about her and Alex’s memories.
+She may get them, as Andre Maddox returns to General Hospital.